MegFloss/fall-2018-mmp100--project-4--video-1/README.md

 [Click here[`http://mmp.bmcc.cuny.edu/syedroshaan.alisardar/fall-2018/mmp-100/project-4/`]](http://mmp.bmcc.cuny.edu/syedroshaan.alisardar/fall-2018/mmp-100/project-4/)

 ### Description
 This is my journey to the northern area of Pakistan.
-Naran is considered to be one the beautiful places in Pakistan.
+Naran is to be considered to be one the beautiful places in Pakistan.

 ## Rules
 * **Do not** add or remove any files to this repo.